Richard A. Berthelsen

-Kazmaier Associates, Inc.
+Kazmaier Associates, Inc. and Boston University

 Ruxin is the author of An Athletes Guide to Agents, (5th edition, 2010).
 The book has been translated into a Korean edition and adapted in a French version.
-He is a director of Jewish Major Leaguers, Inc., a non-profit organization with a mission to document American Jews in America's game.
+He is the executive director of Jewish Major Leaguers, Inc., a non-profit organization with a mission to document American Jews in America's game.

 Lloyd Shefsky is the Founder and President Emeritus of the Sports Lawyers Association.
 He recently retired as Clinical Professor of Family Enterprise, Founder and Co-director of the Center for Family Enterprises and Co-Founder of the Center for Executive Women at the Kellogg School of Management.
 Professor Shefsky has also taught courses, lectured and spoken in China, Japan, India, Thailand, Canada, Israel, and throughout the United States.

 He has written professional articles on family business, entrepreneurship, and other related topics.
 He is the author of the best-seller, Entrepreneurs Are Made Not Born, published by McGraw-Hill and translated into seven languages.
 His new book, Visionarie$ Are Made Not Born, will be available in mid-2017.
 He also wrote Invent Reinvent Thrive, published by McGraw-Hill in 2014.